iproxy/vault-hide-photos-videos/README.md

 # What is Vaulty?
 ###### Vaulty offers to keep your pictures or videos on your phone that you don't want others to see private from prying eyes.
 The Vaulty application allows users to set a password to a, "Vault" that contains your selected stored videos or pictures.
-More information on this application and the features can be found at: [Vaulty](vaultyapp.com)
+More information on this application and the features can be found on their website: [Vaulty](vaultyapp.com)

 # Tutorial